about us

 2019

-As our partnerships with local communities continue to strengthen, the second Mdori Primary School is built to provide environmental education in villages to encourage local people to become ambassadors for their environment.
-One of the local football players from the Mdori village team, Rajabu Athumani, is selected to play for the Tanzanian national football team.
+As our partnerships with local communities continue to strengthen, the second Mdori Primary School is built.
+Rajabu Athumani, a local football player from the Mdori village team, is selected to play for the Tanzanian national football team.

 2020

-Despite the global pandemic, Chem Chem manages to keep its doors open, albeit in a reduced capacity, supporting the livelihoods of our staff and their families in times of need.
-With the sudden loss of tourism leading to a significant reduction in the number of joint anti-poaching patrols from partner agencies, only those supported by the CCA remain operating on the ground.
+Despite the global pandemic, Chem Chem manages to keep its doors open, albeit in a reduced capacity, ensuring the support of our staff’s livelihoods.
+With the sudden loss of tourism leading to a significant reduction in the number of joint anti-poaching patrols from partner agencies, only those supported by Chem Chem Association remain operational on the ground.

 2021

-As a result of persistent anti-poaching efforts and continued advocacy among key stakeholders and local communities, elephants use the corridor for the first time in 40 years, travelling from Tarangire National Park to bathe in Lake Manyara.
+As a result of persistent anti-poaching efforts and continued advocacy among key stakeholders and local communities, elephants use the Kwakuchinja Wildlife Corridor for the first time in 40 years, travelling from Tarangire National Park to bathe in Lake Manyara.

 2022